jrmuizel/frame-timing/README.md

 | WasBatched             | Whether the frame was submitted by the driver on a different thread than the app (1) or not (0) | `-verbose` |
 | DwmNotified            | Whether the desktop compositor was notified about the frame (1) or not (0) | `-verbose` |

+Applications that do not use D3D9 or DXGI APIs for presenting frames (e.g., as is typical with OpenGL or Vulkan applications) will report the following:
+- Runtime = Other.
+- SwapChainAddress = 0
+- SyncInterval = -1
+- PresentFlags = 0
+- MsInPresentAPI = 0

+In this case, TimeInSeconds will represent the first time the present is observed in the kernel, as opposed to the runtime, and therefore will be sometime after the application presented the frame (typically ~0.5ms).
+Since MsUntilRenderComplete and MsUntilDisplayed are deltas from TimeInSeconds, they will be correspondingly smaller then they would have been if measured from application present.
+MsBetweenDisplayChange will still be correct, and MsBetweenPresents should be correct on average.

 PresentMon doesn't directly measure the latency from a user's input to the display of that frame because it doesn't have insight into when the application collects and applies user input.
 A potential approximation is to assume that